Mincheol2/t3VAE/CelebA_experiments/README.md

 ## Basic Usage

-This model covers multiple types of VAE framework, including $t^3$ VAE(ours), Guassian VAE, $\beta$-VAE , tilted VAE, and Factor VAE
+This model covers multiple types of VAE framework, including $t^3$ VAE, Guassian VAE, $\beta$-VAE , tilted VAE, and Factor VAE

-The specific type of model can be determined by varying the argument "--model" or other hyperparamters(e.g. "--recon_sigma" or "--reg_weight".
+The specific type of model can be determined by varying the argument "--model" or other hyperparamters.(e.g. "--recon_sigma" or "--reg_weight")

 To run the model, use the following command:

 ```
 python run.py --model [model_type] --batch_size [batch_size] --epoch [epoch] --m_dim [latent_dim]
 ```

+You can see the detailed setup on the **./exp_env**

 ### $t^3$ VAE